huy310304/GPUMD-UVA/MgNiO/README.md

 ### Analysis of Spectral Heat Current (SHC) `k(ω)` with Varying External Forces

-- The graph below illustrates how the spectral heat current (SHC), `k(ω)`, varies in response to different external force (F) values applied to our MgNiO alloy simulations.
+- The graph below illustrates how the spectral heat current (SHC), `k(ω)`, varies in response to different external force (F) values applied to our Mg₀.₅Ni₀.₅O alloy simulations.
 This visualization is crucial for identifying optimal F-values that balance the system's stability and response accuracy.

 <p align="center">
   <img src="https://github.com/huy310304/GPUMD-UVA/assets/114793725/a7a929e8-7cc6-4ad3-9de3-e836c0865ee2" alt="Spectral Heat Current vs. F-values" width="800px">